Developerkrushna/Agrokart/MOBILE_CONVERSION_SUMMARY.md

 ## 🎉 Conclusion

-Your AgriNet application is now a **complete, production-ready mobile app** that:
+Your Agrokart application is now a **complete, production-ready mobile app** that:

 - ✅ Preserves all original web functionality
 - ✅ Adds comprehensive native mobile features